bashalex/datapot/README.md

     Replaces 'False' and 'True' with zeros and ones

  - Complex Transformer
- Transform array of ints to their sum divided  average length of array in training set
+ Transform array of ints to their sum divided on average length of array in training set

  - Timeseries Transformer